 - British Dyslexia Association.
 Visit the website here: British Dyslexia Association website

-The Dementia Action Alliance (DAA) aims to improve the lives of people living with dementia and their carers.
+- Dementia Action Alliance (DAA) – aims to improve the lives of people living with dementia and their carers.
 Please click on the following link for more information: Dementia Action Alliance

 Click on the link below to download helpful information on area’s of additional support we can help with: